Should you go to Disney World in 2022? Here are 22 reasons to start planning your trip …

 We all know the best part of any party is the food.
 Walt Disney World’s official 50th anniversary may have been Oct.
 1, 2021, but the celebration lasts 18 months and includes a long list of specialty foods and drinks.

-We spoke with Disney chefs and Cast Members for a special peek inside the menu, and we’ll dish all about it in our upcoming January 100th issue, which is dedicated to coverage on all things 50th anniversary.
+We spoke with Disney chefs and Cast Members for a special peek inside the menu, and we dish all about it in our January 100th issue, which is dedicated to coverage of all things 50th anniversary.